Asgaros/asgaros-forum/readme.txt

 6. Manage general options

 == Changelog ==
+* Added: Option to define minimum time between new posts
 * Changed: Time limit for editing/deleting topics/posts from minutes to seconds = 2.4.1 =
 * Fixed: Multiple warnings in widgets